facebookarchive/react-page-middleware/README.md

 react-page-middleware
 ===============================================
-Build entire pages using React, JSX, and CommonJS.
+Middleware for building full page apps using React, JSX, and CommonJS.

+If you want to get started with server rendered React apps, go directly to [react-page](http://www.github.com/facebook/react-page/).
+This project is the implementation of the router/server-side-page-assembler/packager.

+###Features

-  - Generate full pages using JavaScript rendering with React.
+  - Server-side JavaScript rendering of pages/apps using React.
-  - Renders pages on the server, brings them to life on the client.
+  - Pages rendered on server, seamlessly brought to life in the browser.
-  - "Just works" on both client and server - no special glue to write.
+  - No special glue code to write - "Just works" on client/server.
-  - Simply list `react-page-middleware` as an npm dependency in your project.
+  - CommonJS + React + optional JSX.

 <br>

+###Requirements

+    - node (a more recent version)
+    - npm

 ###Install

-> Create a directory with your project structure:
+> Let npm do all the installing - just create a directory structure anywhere as
+> follows:

      yourProject/
       ├── package.json       # Add npm dependencies here.
-      ├── server.js                 # Add npm dependencies here.
+      ├── server.js
       └── src/
-          └── index.jsx             # Requests to index.html routed here.
+          └── pages/         # Configure the page root using pageRouteRoot └── index.jsx  # Requests to index.html routed here.

 > List your dependencies in `package.json`:

+    // Shows how to depend on bleeding edge versions.
+One niceness of
+    // `react-page-middleware`, is depending on the main React repo as
+    // require('React');
     "dependencies": {
-      "react-core": "git://github.com/jordwalke/npm-react-core.git",
+      "React": "git://github.com/facebook/react.git",
-      "react-page-middleware": "0.2.0",
+      "react-page-middleware": "git://github.com/facebook/react-page-middleware.git",
       "connect": "2.8.3"
     },

-    cd yourProject
-    npm install

 > Download your project's dependencies: